Unit/s covered in this module:MSFID5022 - Explore and Apply Creative Design Methodology to Interior Space

 • Build your first professional portfolio as you complete these exercises.

 • Learn SketchUp for Interior Designers.
 SketchUp is a modelling program that can be used to create 2D floor plans and 3D models.
-This SketchUp course is suitable for beginners and includes over 30 video tutorials + downloadable reading material.

 Space Planning And Proportion